Stay in the loop!

 -

-How should I grip the paddle for a two-handed backhand?
+How should I hold the paddle for a two-handed backhand?

-Use a continental grip with your dominant hand, placing the base knuckle of your index finger on the second bevel of the paddle.
-Position your non-dominant hand above your dominant hand, with the index finger either wrapped around the grip or up the back of the paddle.
+Use a continental grip or slightly towards eastern with your dominant hand, keeping it right at the bottom of the grip to leave room above.
+Place your non-dominant hand above it, with the index finger up the paddle, then either wrap around the grip or leave it up the back.

 -